apify/apify-docs/sources/platform/integrations/github.md

 ![Git repository account select](./images/apify-git-repository-account.png)

-If required repository is missing, try to find it with _Search_.
+If the required repository is missing, try finding it with _Search_.

 ![apify-git-repository-search.png](./images/apify-git-repository-search.png)

-Actor is created immediately from selected repository.
+An Actor is created immediately from the selected repository.

 ### Deploy changes automatically